glTF vs FBX: Which format should I use?

 Guidance from a Standards Group

-Standards groups are often viewed as cumbersome and unwieldy bureaucracies, but in the case of file formats, standards groups have a lot of benefits.
+Standards groups are often viewed as cumbersome and unwieldy bureaucracies, but in the case of file formats, standards groups have a variety of benefits.
 They ensure that the file format continues to evolve with the technology trends and that various vendors agree on how the file format will be implemented in various tools to ensure compatibility.
-And a standard group writes clear specifications and publish conformance testing tools that everyone can reference when there are disagreements.
+Additionally, a standard group writes clear specifications and publish conformance testing tools that everyone can reference when there are disagreements.
 Khronos is doing all of these things to support glTF’s future growth and adoption.

 Rich Scene Data